Last Truck Scheduling for Middle-mile Next-day Delivery Coverage: Solving the Partial Problems and

+We shift our focus to problem $\cP^{\text{(ib)}}$, defined in \eqref{opt:P_ib}, i.e., the variant of $\cP$ where only the inbound operational constraints are imposed and the outbound constraints are dropped.
 A straightforward approach to solve $\cP^{\text{(ib)}}$ is to follow the same strategy as in Section~\ref{sec:pipage}, and use pipage rounding to construct an approximation algorithm.
 The resulting procedure is similar to Algorithm \ref{alg:main_algo} and therefore omitted.
 The details about the pipage step subroutine for problem $\cP^{\text{(ib)}}$ are provided in Appendix \ref{sec:pipage_step_ib}.

 Due to its structure, $\cP^{\text{(ib)}}$ decouples per $j\in\cJ$.
 For a fixed $j\in\cJ$, one needs to solve: \begin{maxi}|l|[2] {\vX_j} {g(\vX_{j})={\sum_{k\in\cl K}\sum_{t\in\cl T} d_{jkt}\left( 1 - \prod_{i\in\cl I, \tau \geq t}\left(1 - a_{ik} {x_{ij\tau}}\right)\right)}} { } {\cP_j^{\text{(ib)}}: } \addConstraint{{\mathbf{x}_{ij}}^\top \mathbf{q}_{ij}}{=0,\, \quad}{\forall i \in \cl I}{} \addConstraint{{\mathbf{x}_{ij}}^\top \mathbf{1}_T }{\leq 1, \quad}{\forall i \in \cl I} {} \addConstraint{\sum_{i\in\cl I} {\mathbf{x}_{ij}}^\top \vp^{(\tau)}_{ij} }{\leq c^{\text{(ib)}}_{j}, \quad}{\forall\tau \in \cl T}{} \addConstraint{\mathbf{x}_{ij}}{\in \{0, 1\}^T, \quad}{\forall i \in \cl I}{}. \end{maxi} This is particularly important for pipage because it implies the updates of one DS do not affect the downstream decisions on other DSs.
 Thus, since the DSs are independent, we can apply pipage updates to all DSs in parallel, i.e., strategy OOF, as ordering does not play any role.